Magnum Mania!

 2 The opening credits appear unusually late, some six and a half minutes into the episode.

-3 Honolulu Deputy Prosecuting Attorney Carol Baldwin is seen for the first time, but is played by a different actress - Patty McCormack.
-Kathleen Lloyd will play the character in all future appearances, starting with "Distant Relative" (4.4).
+3 Honolulu Deputy Prosecuting Attorney Carol Baldwin is seen for the first time!
+Here she is played by former child star and Academy Award nominee Patty McCormack (The Bad Seed) for one episode only.
+Kathleen Lloyd will play the character in all future appearances, starting with Season Four's "Distant Relative" (4.4).
 Carol will appear in a total of 18 episodes.

 * The Shriners Beach Club is located right next door to the Anderson Estate, the real life setting for Robin's Nest!
 (Noted by Sam)